HL7/fhir-shorthand/input/pagecontent/reference.md

 Extensions are specified using the `contains` keyword.
 There are two types of extensions: standalone and inline:

 * Standalone extensions have independent SDs, and can be reused.
-They can be externally-defined, and referred to by their canonical URLs, or defined in the same [FSH tank](index.html#fsh-files-and-fsh-tanks) using the `Extension` keyword, and referenced by their name or id.
+They can be externally-defined, and referred to by their canonical URLs, or defined in the same FSH project using the `Extension` keyword, and referenced by their name or id.
 * Inline extensions do not have separate SDs, and cannot be reused in other profiles.
 Inline extensions are typically used to specify sub-extensions in a complex (nested) extension.
 When defining an inline extension, it is typical to use additional rules (such as cardinality, data type and binding rules) to further define the extension.

 The FSH syntax to specify a standalone extension(s) is: